HemantGangwar/kubernetesClusterRH8/README.md

 ![image](https://user-images.githubusercontent.com/38517925/86524357-5abe9500-be97-11ea-8f15-d997b4ce7d3e.png)

 ## RESOURCE REQUIREMENTS
-The playbook is intended to run on VM's with **2 cores** and more than **900MB RAM** allocated.
+The playbook is intended to run on VM's with *atleast* **2 cores** and **900MB RAM** allocated.
 So please make sure, we have this much amount of resources available, else the playbook will fail.

 ## VARIABLES DECLARATION
 -----------------------